Intent

 To achieve our intent, children are taught with a range of carefully selected resources and challenging questioning within a range of real-world contexts that encourage the practical application of their learning.
 This is done through the use of the Maths, No Problem!
 (MNP) text book scheme, from Reception through to Year 6, which builds upon the principles and research of the Singapore model of maths teaching and supports the mastery approach.

-Below you will find our 2024/25 mathematics coverage documentation, which identifies how we utilise the MNP scheme to teach maths with sufficient depth to ensure that pupils successfully progress through the national curriculum, and are prepared for further mathematical study in secondary education and beyond.
+Below you will find our current mathematics coverage documentation, which identifies how we utilise the MNP scheme to teach maths with sufficient depth to ensure that pupils successfully progress through the national curriculum, and are prepared for further mathematical study in secondary education and beyond.

 Children undertake a minimum of one maths lesson per day, with children in Early Years and Key Stage 1, also undertaking regular Mastering Number sessions throughout the week.